Skip to main content

 Place your cursor on the title area and begin editing.
 The changes will be saved automatically.
 Any document type can be renamed in a similar way.

-From the Files tab, you can also click the ellipsis button beside the file name and select Rename.
-It will automatically open the file to preview mode and place your cursor on the title area to edit it.
+From the Files tab, you can also click the ellipsis button next to the file name and select Rename.
+It will automatically open the file to preview mode.
+Place your cursor on the title area to edit it.

 Bulk actions